How the WSB Contributed to a Unique Cross-Campus Study on Collecting Recycled Materials for 3D Printing

 The first phase of the study had one objective: to test whether or not consumers could be bothered to sort plastics based on number.

-Grainger Hall became the first on-campus test site, and the WSB’s Building and Conference Services team, led by former facilities strategist Elyse Kowalczuk, worked with Rudolph to correctly implement the first phase of the study in Grainger Hall.
+Grainger Hall became the first on-campus test site, and the WSB’s Facilities and Event Services team, led by former facilities strategist Elyse Kowalczuk, worked with Rudolph to correctly implement the first phase of the study in Grainger Hall.

 “We thought about using multiple trash cans for people to sort and separate, but decided that the question we really needed to answer was 'will people actually sort?'” says Rudolph.
 “That helped determine our strategy.”